Our Debt Free Family

 Part-Time Work

-If writing and social media aren’t your thing you can always get a traditional part-time job.
+If writing and social media aren’t your thing, you can always get a traditional part-time job.
 Most fast food places and retail stores need part-time help.
 These positions won’t likely pay much (minimum wage to $10 for most) but the extra cash can help you work your way to becoming debt free.
-Check around in your area to see if there are any available part-time positions.
+Check around or search online for part time jobs in your specific area to see if there are any available part-time positions.

 Nannying/Babysitting